Domestic Gothess’ Vegan Maple Steamed Pudding with Maple Custard

 Ingredients

-For the maple steamed pudding
+For the maple steamed pudding:

 • 100g vegan block butter/margarine

-• 100g maple sugar or golden caster sugar
+• 100g maple sugar

 • 150ml unsweetened non-dairy milk (soy is best)